ibc/em-udns/README.markdown

     resolver.active

-`EM::Udns::Resolver#active` returns the number of pending queries of `resolver` as a `Fixnum`.
+`EM::Udns::Resolver#active` returns the number of pending queries of resolver as a `Fixnum`.

 ### Cancelling a Pending Query

     resolver.cancel query

-`EM::Udns::Resolver#cancel(query)` cancels `EM::Udns::Query` given as argument so no callback/errback would be called upon query completion.
+`EM::Udns::Resolver#cancel(query)` cancels the `EM::Udns::Query` given as argument so no callback/errback would be called upon query completion.

 ## Installation